dd9jn/rfc4880bis/crypto-refresh.md

 IANA is requested to remove the empty "New Packet Versions" registry.

-A tombstone note should be added to the OpenPGP registry with the following content: Those wishing to use the removed "New Packet Versions" registry should instead register new versions of the relevant packets in the "Key and Signature Versions", "Key ID and Fingerprint" and "Encrypted Message Packet Versions" registries.
+A tombstone note should be added to the OpenPGP protocol group with the following content: Those wishing to use the removed "New Packet Versions" registry should instead register new versions of the relevant packets in the "Key and Signature Versions", "Key ID and Fingerprint" and "Encrypted Message Packet Versions" registries.

 ## Registries to be Added {#added-registries}

-IANA is requested to add the following registries in the OpenPGP registry:
+IANA is requested to add the following registries in the OpenPGP protocol group:

 - Secret Key Encryption (S2K Usage Octet) containing {{secret-key-protection-registry}}.